Abductive forgetting: Algorithmic generation of forgetting

-This section defines an algorithm for generating such a formula $G$ from $S$ if any exists.
-If $S$ is the result of focusing or summarizing, it finds a formula that represents the result of forgetting: its abductive explanations are exactly those resulting from forgetting.
-The next section uses the algorithm for proving a necessary and sufficient condition to the existence of such a formula $G$.
-Again, this is proved for an arbitrary set of explanations $S$.
-When this set is the result of either focusing or summarizing, the condition expresses the existence of a formula supporting forgetting.
+The explanations produced by a focusing or summarizing may or may not be the explanations supported by a formula.
+An algorithm builds it if any exists.
+Precisely, it builds a formula supporting exactly a given set of explanations, including the ones produced by focusing and summarizing.
+The next section uses the algorithm for proving a necessary and sufficient condition to the existence of such a formula.
 The complexity results rely on this condition.

 The algorithm synthesizes a formula that supports a given set of explanations $S = \{E \explain M\}$ if one such formula exists.
 In its current form it is meant to be used in proofs.
 It is not intended to be used in practice since it is exhaustive on the explanations in $S$.